 1) I worry about absolutely everything

-When I leave the house every morning, I spend my whole commute worrying about whether or not I unplugged my straightening iron, despite knowing I definitely have.
+When I leave the house every morning, I spend my whole commute worrying about whether I unplugged my straightening iron, despite knowing I definitely have.
 I stress myself out about driving to new places even though I’ve been driving for over 10 years.
 Even meeting a neighbor in the elevator is a source of fear for me!

 I envy those people who take life as it comes and live in the moment because unfortunately, this is something I’ll never be able to do.
 Spontaneity is probably my worst enemy, yet I have to confess that seeing other people live completely worry free makes me jealous.